b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/culinary/poultry/duck/legs/introduction_v1_16112025.md

 I went with the temperature and timing in the spirit of the law/lore but gently finessed.
 I seasoned AFTER the rendering phase in the order-of-ceremonies, as written, with: ground nutmeg, liberal proprietary 'Second House Products' Zaa'tar, finished with one coarsely freshly ground whole star anise in my mystically bound and ritual greenstone mortar-and-pestle, spritzed with orgasmic EVOO and sealed with the resplendent topshelf 'Lotus' coarse Celtic sea salt and rusty-nailed with some bottom-shelf freshly ground kosher cooking salt and black pepper.

+After offering and honouring as Ganachakra prashadam, the basic duck was of course not tender but I am not averse to employing my teeth.
+I am blessed to have them and I have them in many more ways than one.
+I know where I got the legs from, but not their provenance proper.
+Domestic ducks of course straddle the boundary with game fowl and are in general muscular and aethetic even though domesticated and this ancestral quality textures their substance.
+I of course, wanted to harvest the fat and the two (2) legs of the four (4) I ate at noon were enjoyable but not of standard.
+This was anticipated and expected and desired before I Push-the-Envelope.